Pistoia Cathedral: Interior

 The presbytery pavement is raised, housing the crypt underneath, while the nave and the aisles, separated by columns, have vaults and wooden truss covers respectively.
 The right aisle was once occupied by the Chapel of St. James (San Jacopo), built by bishop Atto in the mid-12th century to house the relics of Saint James brought from Santiago de Compostela.
 The silver altar of the saint can be seen today in the Crucifix Chapel.

 Chapel of the Blessed Sacrament

 The Chapel of the Blessed Sacrament (Capello del Santissimo Sacramento), which houses the tabernacle, is also known as the Chapel of San Donato from a painting portraying the Madonna Enthroned between St. John the Baptist and St. Donatus (c.
 1475–1486), on the right hand wall.
 The painting had been commissioned from Andrea del Verrocchio by the heirs of Donato de' Medici and was started by Andrea but, left unfinished, was completed by Lorenzo di Credi.
 The bishop next to the Madonna has been identified as Saint Zeno.
-In the middle is the Assumption of the Virgin by Giovan Battista Paggi (1590–1600).
+In the middle is the Assumption of the Virgin by Giovanni Battista Paggi (1590–1600).
 Next to the chapel's entrance is the tomb of Donato de' Medici (1475), Bishop of Pistoia, attributed to Antonio Rossellino.